This page provides information about community funding provided by Porirua City Council, and other funding information.

 The information is updated regularly, is free and available online at the following locations: Porirua Central Library, phone (04) 237 1533; Citizens Advice Bureau, Phone (04) 237-8846; Whitford Brown Trust, phone (04) 236-8944.

 Membership to the Porirua Library provides access to both funding databases from home.
-Please contact the Library on (04) 237 1533 if you are unsure how to access the library databases.
+Please contact the Library on (04) 237 1533 if you are unsure how to access them.